 The Rise of English is a notable literary work by Terry Eagleton.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of The Rise of English.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of The Rise of English.

 Terry Eagleton (1943-present) is a well-known British literary theorist and critic.
 In his essay “The Rise of English,” he gives a clear analysis of how English developed as a language and a subject.
 This essay is part of his book “Literary Theory: An Introduction” (1983).
 The essay traces how English literature grew from the 18th century to today.
 It also talks about the historical, social, and ideological factors that influenced its rise.
 The discussion focuses on how English moved from being a minor subject to a global academic field.